cram2/cram/README.md

   * source devel/setup.bash

-For ROS melodic and the current packages, one thing needs to be fixed.
+For ROS noetic and the current packages, one thing needs to be fixed.
 The package octomap contains a dependency to a ROS2 package, which can be ignored.
 Open the package.xml of octomap.

 * roscd octomap
 * sudo nano package.xml